panpilkarz/non-obvious-rust/README.md

 * there is convention to name struct constructors "new"
 * pattern matching requires to match all possible values. add "_" and panic() for impossible cases
 * match guard is an extra condition for match
+* variable names can be shadowed (ie. some variable holding int can hold String next)

 # Error handling